NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Experiments

 \subsection{Experimental Details}

 For the transformer-based model baselines we tokenize the statements and the section(s) of the CTR(s) as indicated by the instance type and section prompt.
 If the instance type is \textit{comparison} we concatenate the primary and secondary CTR section data together.
 Then we pass the tokenized statement and section information to the model.
 It should be noted that for a significant portion of the instances, particularly of the \textit{comparison} type, the input exceeds the maximum input length of 512 tokens.
 We employ a binary sequence classification/regression head for all baseline models, which predicts either \textit{Entailement} or \textit{Contradiction}.
 The models were trained on the training set for 10 epochs, and each model checkpoint was archived.
-For the Okapi BM25 similarity, we test threshold values from 0.1 - 0.9, in intervals of 0.1 on the development set.
+We additionally test zero-shot GPT 3.5 turbo and provide the prompt in the appendix.
+Finally, in line with previous work on explainable NLI \cite{valentino2022hybrid,valentino-etal-2022-case,jansen2019textgraphs,thayaparan-etal-2021-explainable} we adopt BM25 to derive sparse vectorial sentence representations, and subsequently, employ cosine similarity as a bounded scoring function then apply a threshold on the cosine similarity between statements and premises to perform binary classification (i.e., predicting entailment if the cosine similarity is above the threshold, contradiction otherwise), we test threshold values from 0.1 - 0.9.
 We then record the results of these models on the test set.
-Code to reproduce the experiments is available at: \hyperlink{anonymous-link}{anonymous-link}
+Code to reproduce the experiments is available on \href{https://github.com/Mael7307/NLI4CT_baseline}{GitHub}.